bit-broker/website/content/en/docs/_index.md

 * Try out our [interactive demos](/docs/getting-started/demo/) of a live BitBroker instance.
 * Find out how to [get started](/docs/getting-started/) with your own BitBroker.
-* Learn more about the [key concepts](/docs/concepts/) which underly BitBroker.
+* Learn more about the [key concepts](/docs/concepts/) which underpin BitBroker.
 * Explore [sample applications](/docs/getting-started/demo/#demo-applications) and [data connectors](/docs/getting-started/demo/#demo-data-connectors) to help you build your own BitBroker instance.

 ### Contributing to BitBroker

 BitBroker is an open source project under the [Apache 2 license](https://www.apache.org/licenses/LICENSE-2.0).
 We welcome contributions from anyone who is interested in helping to make BitBroker better.
-If you would like to contribute, then you should start by reading out [contribution guide](https://github.com/bit-broker/.github/blob/main/profile/README.md) and then [get in-touch](mailto://team@bit-broker.io) with the core team.
+If you would like to contribute, then you should start by reading our [contribution guide](https://github.com/bit-broker/.github/blob/main/profile/README.md) and then [get in-touch](mailto://team@bit-broker.io) with the core team.